 During the event, SMART FM’s Lead Investigator and MIT Professor Christopher Zegras chaired a Special Interest Session (SIS) titled ‘Planning, Design and Application for Autonomous Mobility: International Perspectives’.
 The session hosted a broad discussion by experts to provide a comprehensive view on urban mobility and included an “autonomous district” simulation.
 The simulation explained the effects autonomy can have on urban form and the importance of urban design and planning to steer the impact of autonomy in planning a new city, providing details of how vehicle ownership, travel behaviour, parking and residential choices can be affected by autonomy.

 This was an essential session for urban planners as they prepare their cities and townships to capitalise on the upcoming self-driving vehicle boom.
-Furthermore, the latest integrated urban design experiments will be presented, including Europe’s plans for automated vehicles and how top cities in the United States are exploring the issue of autonomy.

 For autonomous vehicles to have a real impact on society, SMART FM believes that a holistic approach is essential, taking into account technology, operation and planning perspectives.
 It is important to not just develop new technologies to improve autonomous driving capabilities, but also investigate how to optimise vehicle and ride sharing systems and what that would mean in terms of policy implications.